-Mix about 2 cups of the flour, salt, eggs, and buttermilk into the yeast mixture until smooth.
+Mix about 2 cups of the flour, eggs, egg yolks, and buttermilk into the yeast mixture until smooth.

 Slowly add more flour until a soft dough is formed.
 You can do this by hand or with a heavy duty mixture and a dough hook.

 Once the dough holds together turn it out on a floured surface.
 You can also knead with your mixer if you prefer.

 Knead a few minutes until smooth and satiny, but still somewhat soft.
 It will feel like your earlobe if you pinch it.